-Since 1970s, the UNESCO World Heritage Committee has recognized over 800 sites of particular cultural, scientific, or historical significance around the world.
-With its rich culture and long history, China is home to the second largest number of these precious locales especially 7 UNESCO World Heritage Sites can be found in Beijing, the capital city of China.
+Since the 1970s, UNESCO World Heritage Committee has recognized over 800 sites of particular cultural, scientific, or historical significance around the world.
+With its rich culture and long history, China is the country with the second largest number of these precious locales.
+In particular, 7 UNESCO World Heritage Sites can be found in Beijing, the capital city of China.

 The Palace Museum